daniloster/ng-react-integration/README.md

-# ng-react-integration
+# ng-reactify
-Example of integration between angular and react
+npm module to integrate angularjs and reactjs.